 We found the crew to be a little disinterested and functional, quite a contrast to the usually warm and friendly service we’re used to with Singapore Airlines.

-Overall, as a short-haul option between Singapore and Bali:
+As a short-haul option between Singapore and Bali:

 (Cover Photo: MainlyMiles)